SFDO-Community-Sprints/npc-best-practices/docs/stakeholder-management/stakeholder-management-prerequisites.md

 * This will be a case by case decision.
-Evaluate the presence of integrations, etc when deciding
+Evaluate the presence of integrations, etc. when deciding
     * Example: I have a checkbox for VIP that I use for both business and person accounts.